AdamCorbinFAUPhD/COP5339-Object-Oriented-Software-Design/Homeworks/Project/report.md

 - Collaborators
 	- Grid

+### AlgorithmController
+- Responsibilities
+	- Keeping track which algorithms are selected
+	- Running the simulations
+	- Keeps track of past history of the departure and destination tiles
+	- Simulator that runs the algorithms and collects the comparative results
+	- Keeps track of the tiles visited while going through the algorithm
+	- Keeps track of optimized path for each algorithm
+- Collaborators
+	- GUI
+	- Grid
+	- Algorithm
 ### GUI

 - Responsibilities
 	- Displaying the grid
 	- Displaying the start and end positions
 	- Selectable algorithms
-	- Running the simulations
 	- Displaying the comparison results of the different algorithms
 	- Selectable history of past start and end positions
-	- Keeps track of past history of the departure and destination tiles
 - Collaborators
-	- Grid
-	- AlgorithmAnalyzer
-	- Algorithm
+	- AlgorithmController
 ## UML Diagrams

 ### Class diagram key

 ```mermaid
 classDiagram
 classA --|> classB : Inheritance